-Significant progress in developing practical solvers for maximum satisfiability (MaxSAT) [3]-as the optimization extension of the Boolean satisfiability (SAT) problem-has established MaxSAT as a viable choice for a declarative optimization paradigm enabling efficiently solving various types of real-world combinatorial optimization problems.
+Significant progress in developing practical solvers for maximum satisfiability (MaxSAT) [3]-as the optimization extension of the Boolean satisfiability (SAT) problem-has established MaxSAT as a viable choice for a declarative optimization paradigm, enabling efficiently solving various types of real-world combinatorial optimization problems.
 Leveraging on the extraordinary success of SAT solvers [24, 6, 23, 31, 25] as "real-life NP oracles", together with non-trivial algorithmic advances, research on MaxSAT solving techniques has until recently mostly focused on complete (or exact) algorithms, yielding solvers which are guaranteed to provide provablyoptimal solutions given enough computational resources.
 However, due to intrinsic computational barriers in scaling and speeding up exact approaches in general, the development of practical incomplete (or in-exact) MaxSAT solvers has recently gained significant traction [26, 4, 7, 1, 10].
 In contrast to typical complete solvers (such as those based on the core-guided, implicit hitting set, model-improving or branch-and-bound approaches [3, 23]), the so-called "incomplete" solvers are in particular geared towards finding relatively good solutions as fast as possible (without general guarantees on optimality), effectively acting as anytime algorithms.

-Beyond pure stochastic local search [7, 21], the most effective "incomplete" solvers today are based on clever combinations of complete solvers, such as the Loandra approach that combines the model-improving and core-guided approaches for incomplete solving [4].
+Beyond pure stochastic local search [7, 21], the most effective "incomplete" solvers today are based on clever combinations of complete solvers, such as the Loandra approach that combines the modelimproving and core-guided approaches for incomplete solving [4].
 A different approach, first proposed in Mrs. Beaver [26] and subsequently improved and extended in a sequence of publications [28, 27], can be viewed as a non-traditional stochastic local search (SLS) which-somewhat unintuitively yet very successfully-uses a complete SAT solver to guide search space traversal from one solution to another, ideally better one.
-Integrating local search with complete solvers has been shown to increase efficiency in other contexts as well, such as in SAT solvers [8] or solvers of constraint satisfaction problems (CSP) [17].
+Integrating local search with complete solvers has been shown to increase efficiency in other contexts as well, such as in SAT solvers [8] and finite-domain CP solvers [17].

 Despite the noticeably recent success of MaxSAT, the underlying modeling language of propositional logic has its limitations.
 This holds in particular true for problems in which constraints are more naturally represented as pseudo-Boolean constraints [5, 13, 18], i.e., linear inequalities over binary variables, as a central class of integer programs.
-Complementing the more classical branch-and-cut type approach to solving integer programs, special reasoning approaches for pseudo-Boolean constraints have recently been developed [15], which take up ideas from SAT solving, allowing for extensions such as complete core-guided [12] and implicit hitting set [32, 33] approaches to pseudo-Boolean optimization.
-However, the analogy between complete and incomplete solving in MaxSAT has received little attention in the realm of PBO, apart from classical stochastic local search approaches [35, 34, 9], with [22] being the most recent development with an open-access solver implementation.
+Complementing the more classical branch-and-cut type approach to solving integer programs, specialized reasoning approaches for pseudo-Boolean constraints have recently been developed [15] building on ideas from MaxSAT solving, extending complete core-guided [12] and implicit hitting set [32, 33] approaches to pseudo-Boolean optimization.
+However, the analogy between complete and incomplete solving in MaxSAT has received little attention in the realm of PBO, apart from classical stochastic local search approaches [35, 34, 9], with [22] being the most recent development with an open-source solver implementation.